perphywoo/move_logic_to_controllers/README.md

     <%= f.label :name %><br />
     <%= f.text_field :name %>

-Since Rails knows our form is for our `@product` wich has a `@product.name` method, it can assume (correctly so) that the value of `@product.name` and that field are related.
+Since Rails knows our form is for our `@product` which has a `@product.name` method, it can assume (correctly so) that the value of `@product.name` and that field are related.
 This is why whenever you enter a 'name' into the controller like `@product = Product.new(:name => 'sneakers')` it shows up in the field.
 But what about when we submit our form?
 How does rails know the values we submitted.
 Take a look into the `products_controller.rb` file, the create action.
 (Note i use 'action' and 'method' interchangeably when refering to ruby objects, they are the same thing).
 Here we are creating a `@product` by passing our parameters hash into `Product.new`

     def create
       @product = Product.new(params[:product])